Bushwalking Trails

 Chuditch Walk Trail

 Facilities available: car parking, picnic tables, campsites and toilet facilities available at both Chuditch and Nanga Mill campgrounds.
-An undercover camp kitchen with gas BBQs are available at the Chuditch picnic area.
+Gas BBQs are available at the Chuditch picnic area.

 King Jarrah Walk Trail

-Be aware of vehicles and bikes as the trail shares sections of the Munda Biddi Trail and 4WD Tracks.
+Please be aware of vehicles and mountain bikes as the trail shares sections of the Munda Biddi Trail and Captain Fawcett 4WD Track.
+There is also a shorter 4.4km, 1.5 hour return loop option.

 Facilities available: car parking, picnic tables, campsites and toilet facilities are available at Nanga Mill Campsite.